 One study demonstrated the importance of this difference.
 Here are the nutrient declines that have been measured in fresh vegetables from 1975 to 1997.

-This means that even if you try to follow a well-balanced diet, there’s a good risk of not getting all the required nutrients on a daily basis, which are more than 40.
+This means that even if you try to follow a well-balanced diet, there’s a good risk of not getting all the required nutrients daily, which are more than 40.

 The 2010 Dietary Guidelines for Americans point out that the US population has a high risk for lack of potassium, fiber, vitamin D, potassium, and calcium.
-Based on this evidence, the Harvard School of Public Health and Linus Pauling Institute’s Micronutrient Information Center at Oregon State University have released recommendations to take multivitamins on a daily basis.
+Based on this evidence, the Harvard School of Public Health and Linus Pauling Institute’s Micronutrient Information Center at Oregon State University have released recommendations to take multivitamins daily.

 The Potential Disadvantages of Taking Multivitamins